StorytellerCZ/meteor-profiles-server/README.md

 This is server code only so that you can apply any client side package that you like.
 Check out storytellercz:profiles-react-materialize

+In addition friending between users is build in via socialize:friendships

 UNDER DEVELOPMENT

 Available methods: